KCYU-LD

 KCYU-LD (channel 41) is a low-power television station in Yakima, Washington, United States, affiliated with Fox and Telemundo.
-The station is owned by Imagicomm Communications, and maintains studios on West Lincoln Avenue in Yakima; its transmitter is located on Ahtanum Ridge.
+The station is owned by Rincon Broadcasting Group, and maintains studios on West Lincoln Avenue in Yakima; its transmitter is located on Ahtanum Ridge.

 Although considered a separate station in its own right, KCYU-LD is a semi-satellite of Pendleton, Oregon–licensed KFFX-TV (channel 11), which serves the Tri-Cities area.
 KCYU-LD simulcasts all Fox network and syndicated programming as provided through its parent, and the two stations share a website.
 However, KCYU-LD airs separate legal identifications and commercial inserts.
-KFFX-TV serves the eastern half of the Tri-Cities/Yakima market while KCYU-LD serves the western portion.
+KFFX-TV serves the eastern half of the Tri-Cities–Yakima market while KCYU-LD serves the western portion.
 Master control and some internal operations of KCYU-LD are based at KFFX-TV's studios on Clearwater Avenue in Kennewick.
 On satellite, KCYU-LD is only available on Dish Network, while DirecTV carries KFFX-TV instead.